-I am a third year Ph.D. student at the University of Connecticut in the department of Speech, Language, and Hearing Sciences and a fellow in the NSF IGERT: Language Plasticity program.
+I am a fourth year Ph.D. student at the University of Connecticut in the department of Speech, Language, and Hearing Sciences and a fellow in the NSF IGERT: Language Plasticity program.
 I work in the Language and Brain Lab under the direction of Dr. Emily Myers, who is my primary advisor.
 In 2011, I completed my M.A. at Texas Tech University in Applied Linguistics and Second Language Acquisition.
 Between my M.A. and Ph.D, I lived in Berlin, Germany, where I taught English, and after that, I moved back to the states and worked in the private sector for two years doing international e-commerce marketing.

 My primary research interests are in speech sound learning and memory consolidation, and my current projects focus on the acquisition of difficult non-native speech sounds in adults and children.
 I am interested in individual differences in speech sound acquisition and interference in sleep-dependent memory consolidation of newly learned speech categories.

 In my free time, I’m an avid runner and writer/blogger about the adventures I had living in Germany.
 I also enjoy knitting, singing, speaking German, and cooking.